-Widely held as the definitive work on the history and development of the Indian and European Kashmir shawl, this up-to-date fourth edition is by popular demand brought to you once again with all the significant revisions and additions found in previous editions.
+Widely held as the definitive work on the history and development of the Indian and European Kashmir shawl, this up-to-date fourth edition is by popular demand brought to you once again with all the significant revisions and additions not found in previous editions.

 To see inside: click here.

 The book attempts to define and classify the Kashmir shawl, analyze the wealth of images and symbolism found in its finely ornamented weave and place its development within the context of four major periods of Kashmir’s history: Mughal, Afghan, Sikh and Dogra.

 These rare and beautiful illustrations have been assiduously assembled over a period of many years from major institutions in three continents: the 17th and 18th century Mughal shawls alone in the book’s ‘Illustrated Guide” represent the largest single grouping of such pieces found anywhere.